 Management tools and cloud storage reporting software like Balanced Scorecard can help assess the overall returns, current position, capital financing, analysis of specific firm processes, performance history and operating income.
 Prevision's EPM Financial Reporting is also popular in use and rated as a good tool for enterprise management, maintenance of report-books/ accounts and for budget-analysis combined with real-time data from various IT departments.

-QlikView, SAS, and MATLAB are preferred for customizable financial analysis and includes statistical analysis accounting tools in its sophisticated software.
+QlikView, SAS, and MATLAB are preferred for customizable financial analysis and include statistical analysis accounting tools in their sophisticated software.
 It is a great tool for analysts, traders and programmers.

 Importance Of Financial Statement Analysis:

 The analysis of financial statements is crucial for the following reasons:

 1. The shares investment and holding: The company is owned by its shareholders and repeated transfers and trading in shares happen with such investments.
 Time and again, they may have to make decisions on whether they have to continue with the based on the price, profit and reliability factors, among others.
 A company's analysis in the financial statement is crucial to making decisions since it reflects all information that is meaningful to the shareholder's decision process.

 Financial statement analysis is an important tool for the decisions, planning and management of any company.
 The company management undertakes the responsibility of making smart and intelligent calls formulated on investment plans backed by data analytics when planning for a bright future and maximum profits accrual.

 Thus, in comparison to statements in the recent past, the future goals and predicted performances are endemic to the decision making of shareholders, company and analysts too.